syncfusion-content/winui-docs/winui/Masked-TextBox/Overview.md

 ---
 layout: post
-title: About WinUI MaskedTextBox control | Syncfusion
+title: About WinUI Masked TextBox control | Syncfusion
-description: Learn all about the introduction of Syncfusion WinUI MaskedTextBox (SfMaskedTextBox) control with essential features and more here.
+description: Learn all about the introduction of Syncfusion WinUI Masked TextBox (SfMaskedTextBox) control with essential features and more here.
 platform: WinUI
 control: SfMaskedTextBox
 documentation: ug